Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  sketch out your solution on a napkin (or whiteboard, if you're feeling fancy).
-Trust me, debugging a napkin is *way* easier than debugging 500 lines of "brilliant" code born from pure inspiration (aka, no planning).
-Think of it as preemptive code therapy.
-Your future self will thank you (and maybe even buy you a coffee).
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to face that particular digital demon.
+Save yourself the existential dread (and maybe some hair) – someone's probably already slain that beast and documented the heroic battle online.
+Think of it as outsourcing your debugging frustration.

 ---

-### 📅 Last Updated: 2024-12-09 16:12
+### 📅 Last Updated: 2024-12-09 20:11

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!